VizFX/vist270s2023/_posts/2022-4-17-Final Project.md

 In the paragraph, include

 - The name of your game.
-- escription of your game design.
+- Description of your game design.
 - Inspiration for your game design.
 - Challenges encountered in implementing your game.